Frequently Asked Questions

 Hygienists are highly trained professionals working in conjunction with a dentist to ensure oral diseases are prevented.
 Because prevention is such a huge part in the practice of dental care at Penrose Dental we require the expertise of a hygienist to focus on the active maintenance of a patient’s mouth.
 This allows the dentist to concentrate on the general status and condition of the oral cavity.

 Fear of dental treatment could be the biggest barrier to long term health.
 The good news is we are experts at finding out what makes people scared and will do everything in our power to alleviate whatever anxieties they have in a caring, gentle and kind manner.
-Oral sedation can always be prescribed to help alleviate anxiety but we find that after gaining our patients trust and confidence this is very rarely needed.

 We have turned many dental cowards into regular attendees.
 And dental visits for them are no longer stressful.